Improving the logistics of trucking, San Diego’s Flock Freight raises $50 million – TechCrunch

 “We want to disintermediate the infrastructure of hub and spoke,” says Zaslansky.
 “We want to carpool.
 We use our technology to change the way freight moves.”

-Zaslansky isn’t talking about very small orders that can be delivered through a service like Roadie — the delivery company which raised $39 million from investors led by Home Depot back in February 2019.
+Zaslansky isn’t talking about very small orders that can be delivered through a service like Roadie — the delivery company that raised $39 million from investors led by Home Depot back in February 2019.

-This is still trucking — it’s a carpool in a 70 foot-long tractor trailer.
+This is still trucking — it’s a carpool in a 70-foot-long tractor trailer.
 Flock Freight works by reaching out to small and mid-size trucking companies and integrating their orders onto the shipments that these firms are already making.
 “We go to the carriers that are much more used to working with a third party to fill up empty trucks,” Zaslansky says.

 Right now, that’s about 15% of the $110 billion freight and logistics trucking market, Zaslansky says.